brsynth/amn_release/README.md

 In this repository you will find different **notebooks** that have different purposes.
 They are all linked to a python **function-storing file**, except for the `Figure.ipynb` notebook which runs alone.
 Their purpose is explained hereafter.

-Some **folders** store different kinds of datasets, they will be described here.
+Some **folders** store different kinds of datasets, which will be described here.

 Finally, independent **files** are in this repository for specific reasons, detailed below.